-OHA/ODE Requirements Hybrid/Onsite Plan Develop a letter or communication to staff to be shared at the start of on-site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease.
-Plans and communications have been shared with staff and partners.
-Copies are available on request.
-Translation and interpretation support has been provided for all families Consider sharing school protocols themselves. needing different languages or accessible formats.
-Develop protocols for communicating with students, families and staff who have come into close contact with a confirmed case.
-Consult with your LPHA on what meets the definition of "close contact." □ Develop protocols for communicating immediately with staff, families, and the community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding.

-☑ Provide all information in languages and formats accessible to the school community.
+- ☑ Develop a letter or communication to staff to be shared at the start of on-site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Consider sharing school protocols themselves. - ☑ Develop protocols for communicating with students, families and staff who have come into close contact with a confirmed case. - Consult with your LPHA on what meets the definition of "close contact." - ☑ Develop protocols for communicating immediately with staff, families, and the community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding. - Provide all information in languages and formats accessible to the school community.